alsono/cailranon/readme.md

 - hot glue gun (bear with me here)
 - acess to a 3d printer (you can use jlc3dp)
 ## parts you'll need
-check out the bom  (bill of materials)
+- check out the bom  (bill of materials)
+- order the pcb from jlcpcb.com using the gerber.rar in production files
 ## how to build
 ## software
 setup steps: